Devourer Demon Hunter DPS Guide — Midnight Pre-Patch (12.0.1)

 These three aspects form the main thrust of the Devourer rotation, with a rhythmic

-pace shift between your time inside and outside of
+pace that sees you shift between your time inside and outside of

 Void Metamorphosis.

-The flow can change when selecting certain talents, but these rules always remain
+The flow changes when selecting certain talents, but these rules always remain

 central to navigating combat.
 There's a lot of extra depth that can be found in